tarasglek/eget.wasm/README.md

-      --verify-sha256= verify the downloaded asset checksum against the one provided --rate           show GitHub API rate limiting information -r, --remove         remove the given file from $EGET_BIN or the current directory --non-interactive    do not prompt for user input -v, --version        show version information
+      --verify-sha256= verify the downloaded asset checksum against the one provided --rate           show GitHub API rate limiting information -r, --remove         remove the given file from $EGET_BIN or the current directory --non-interactive    do not prompt for user input.
+If user input is required, eget will exit with an error.
+  -v, --version        show version information
   -h, --help           show this help message
   -D, --download-all   download all projects defined in the config file